Blogs and Ends: What’s Wrecked Now?The Dark Herald

 This is Hollywood, so long as you roll hard Left when your project fails, you’ll always be a hero.
 And now she has been entrusted with the abject destruction of the Flintstones.

 Her new series is called Bedrock.
-Pour yourself a stiff one, I’m about to past the press release.
+Pour yourself a stiff one, I’m about to paste the press release.

 BEDROCK catches up with the Flintstone family two decades after the original, with Fred on the brink of retirement and 20-something Pebbles embarking on her own career.
 As the Stone Age gives way to a shiny and enlightened new Bronze Age, the residents of Bedrock will find this evolution harder than a swing from Bamm-Bamm’s club.